appsemble/appsemble/docs/guide/theming.md

----
-menu: Guide
-route: /guide/theming
----

 # Theming

-By default Appsemble provides a default style based on the [Bulma CSS framework](bulma).
+By default Appsemble provides a default style based on the [Bulma CSS framework][bulma].
 While this is completely functional for end users, developers may be interested in further spicing up their applications by applying their own style and branding.